KoninMikhail/social-analytics-dashboard-template/README.md

 ## Template
 ### Components 🔥

 > All project separated to components by BEM.
 You can ``easy copy-paste any module into another project``.
-Don't forget replace color variables.
+Don't forget to replace color variables.

 | Name         |               Description                |      Type       |
 |--------------|:----------------------------------------:|:---------------:|